 Name the new project via the

 ProjectName above.
-Make sure the repository is still marked "Private" and initialize it with a README file.
+Within the project's setup, make sure the repository is marked "Private" and initialize it with a README file.

 git config --global user.name "<FirstName> <LastName>" git config --global user.email "<OdinID>@pdx.edu"